nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 ### Interactive Jobs

 To run interactive jobs it is necessary to schedule an interactive job with the WRDS Cloud Grid Engine.
-More precisely, it is necessary to
+As with all jobs on the WRDS Cloud, batch jobs are submitted from one of the head nodes and run on one of the computing nodes.

 ```
 # Schedule an interactive job with the Grid Engine (from Terminal):